ronakjindal10/c2uphotographer1/README.md

 9. Ability to read external storage on Android 13 to access photos created beyond this app's file scope
 10. Choose file directory to monitor from the UI so that app doesn't need to be loaded from Android Studio
 11. Show last photo uploaded with file name and time
+12. Log Photo Processor logs to the screen.
+Currently, it's only shown on Android studio logcats.
+12. Stop retrying upload of failed photos after a while
+13. Implement Work Manager to make the app processes more resilient